cowbit153/Gas-Booking-System/README.md

 # Online-Gas-Booking-System
-made for school, uses python, mysql and mysql.connector(it was the only one we could use)
+made for school, uses python, mysql and mysql.connector(it was the only one we could use) i plan on porting it to tkinter or something

 How to use:
 1. Install mysql.connector by this command 'pip install mysql-connector-python'